gestom/MBZIRC_2017_vision/README.md

 ## Treasure hunt (colored object collection)

 This vision system is intended for the `Treasure hunt' scenario, where several UAVs search for small objects in the contest arena, pick them up and deliver to a specific location.
-The concept of the

 ### Code

 The detection and localisation is performed by *mbzirc_detector* node, which is written in cpp in [detector.cpp](https://github.com/gestom/MBZIRC_2017_vision/blob/master/object_detection/src/detection.cpp).
 The core of the detection is in the [CSegmentation](https://github.com/gestom/MBZIRC_2017_vision/blob/master/object_detection/src/CSegmentation.cpp) class and the core of the 3d localisation is in the [CTransformation](https://github.com/gestom/MBZIRC_2017_vision/blob/master/object_detection/src/CTransformation.cpp) class.
-The mapping method runs in a separate package
+The mapping method runs in a separate package.
-These codes contain comments numbered in the same way as in Algorithm 3,4,5 of the paper, so one can relate the blocks of actual cpp code to the code of the paper.
+These codes contain comments numbered in the same way as in Algorithm 3,4,5 of the article, so one can relate the blocks of actual cpp code to the code of the paper.

 To quickly test the code, build the nodes using *catkin_make*, download one of the [rosbags](), then run the node using the *rosbag.launch*: